 Rajasthani merchants built elaborately adorned residences and built Havelis and instructed masons and artists to ensure that they were made and decorated to suit the importance and prosperity of the owners.
 There are such Havelis in Shekhawati district of northern Rajasthan, which is covered with exceptionally vibrant mural paintings.
 Jaisalmer has other beautiful Havelis, built of sandstone, featuring the finest work of famous local silavats (stone carvings).

 Rajputs were famous for fighting a battle and creating an artistic legacy.
 The culture of Rajasthan is a celebration of chivalry, beauty, and hardship which is manifested through its literature, poetry, dance, music, painting, art, and architecture.
 The state also has a rich tradition of handicrafts, including gem cutting and jewelry, which are prized the world over, both for their intricate craftsmanship and an ornamental appeal.
+You can experience these place with the India Tour Planner who can give you complete detail about the arts and history behind that.

 Folk dance forms in Rajasthan are generally associated with indigenous tribes and communities of nomadic gypsies.
 Each region has its own dance specialties.
 The ghoomer (pirouette) is performed by Bhil women at festivals or weddings and its form varies from one village to another.
 The Bhils are also known for gair, a men-only dance, that’s performed at springtime festivities.
 Combine the two and you get gair-ghoomar, where women, in a small inner circle, are encompassed by men in a larger circle, who determine the rhythm by beating sticks and striking drums.